chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

 This returns a `data_bag_item` object.
 It is like a hash.

-Access the item’s keys like hash keys.
+Access the item's keys like hash keys.

 # Managing Users

 A common thing to manage with data bags is users.

-Each user gets their own item in a data bag (often “users”).
+Each user gets their own item in a data bag (often "users").

 Use a data bag search block to iterate over all users and have them get created on managed nodes.